insightsengineering/JointSurvivalModels.jl/paper.md

 # Statement of need

-In biostatistics and clinical statistics, the joint modeling of longitudinal observations and time-to-event data is essential for a comprehensive understanding of biomedical phenomena.
+In biostatistics and clinical statistics, the joint modeling of longitudinal observations and time-to-event data is essential for a comprehensive understanding of biomedical phenomena [@Kerioui2020].
 This software implements a numerical approach for the distribution of joint models, allowing Bayesian inference frameworks to sample the posterior distribution of the model's parameters.

-A distinct advantage of our software is its ability to integrate non-linear dynamics in longitudinal data analysis, a feature not available in comparable software.
-The complex relationships of biological processes and threshold effects often render the longitudinal model non-linear.
+A distinct advantage of this software is its ability to use non-linear dynamics in longitudinal data analysis, a feature not available in comparable software.
+The complex relationships of biological processes and threshold effects often make the longitudinal model non-linear.
 The capability of working with non-linear joint models significantly enhances the modeling of intricate datasets where linear models fail to capture the nuances of the relationship between longitudinal and survival outcomes.

-The current landscape of software for joint models primarily consists of R packages such as JMbayes, rstanarm, joineR, JM or the SAS macros %JM and %JMfit.
+The current landscape of software for joint models primarily consists of R packages such as JMbayes [@JMbayes], rstanarm [@rstanarm], joineR [@joineR], JM [@JM] or the SAS macros %JM [@SAS:JM] and %JMfit [@SAS:JMfit].
 These packages typically limit the longitudinal model to linear or specific parametric forms.
 In contrast, this software allows the use of any longitudinal and survival model, provided the joint model fulfills continuity and certain smoothness characteristics for numerical procedures.
 Such flexibility is crucial for researching complex biological processes.
-Additionally, this implementation is capable of generating samples of joint models, thereby facilitating its use in simulations, which are common in Bayesian workflows.
+Additionally, this implementation is capable of generating samples of joint models.
+This allows its use in simulations, which are common in Bayesian workflows [@BayesianWorkflow].

 # Formulation

 To build a joint model, we augment the survival analysis hazard function $h(t) = \lim_{\delta \to 0} \frac{P(t\leq T\leq t+\delta | T \geq t)}{\delta}$ by incorporating a link $l$ to a longitudinal process.
-The longitudinal process is modeled by a function $m:\mathbb{R} \to \mathbb{R}$, for example a non-linear mixed effects model (cite kerioui).
+The longitudinal process is modeled by a function $m:\mathbb{R} \to \mathbb{R}$, for example a non-linear mixed effects model [@Kerioui2020].
 Let the function $h_0:\mathbb{R} \to \mathbb{R}$ describe a baseline hazard and $b\in\mathbb{R}$ be a coefficient of the link contribution.
 The hazard of the joint model is

 $$ h(t) = h_0(t) \exp(b\cdot l(m(t))).$$

 The link $l$ is not a function over the reals.
 In general, the link is an operator on the longitudinal models.
-Kerioui et al. (cite kerioui) give examples for $l(m(t)) = (l \circ m)(t)$ such as the derivative $\frac{d m(t)}{dt}$ or integral $\int_0^t m(u) \,du$ operators.
+Some example of links as $l(m(t)) = (l \circ m)(t)$ are given in [@Kerioui2020] such as the derivative $\frac{d m(t)}{dt}$ or integral $\int_0^t m(u) \,du$ operators.

 Now we extend this idea to multiple longitudinal models.
 Suppose that we have $k\in \mathbb{N}$ longitudinal models $\{m_{1},\dots, m_{k}\}$ as well as $k$ link functions $\{l_{1},\dots, l_{k}\}$.
 Let $M: \mathbb{R} \to \mathbb{R}^k$ and $L:\mathbb{R}^k \to \mathbb{R}^k$ be the vector of functions